-GOALS OF COMMERCIAL REVITALIZATION REVOLVING LOAN FUND
+GOALS OF ECONOMIC DEVELOPMENT REVOLVING LOAN FUND (ED-RLF)

-The objectives of the Commercial Revitalization Revolving Loan Fund (CRLF) are described in Dane County's Consolidated Plan for Housing and Community Development:
+The objectives of the Economic Development Revolving Loan Fund (ED-RLF) are:

-- 1. To promote infill development and commercial redevelopment in downtown and traditional business districts. - 2.
+- 1. To expand or modernize existing or locally owned and managed enterprises. - 2.
 To encourage the creation or retention of employment opportunities for low and moderate income County residents. - 3.
 To leverage new private investment in downtown business districts and traditional business districts. - 4.
-To promote developments that are pedestrian friendly, that encourage a range of transportation options, and that enhance civic life. - 5.
+To assist businesses with high value-added products or services, especially in the agricultural sector. - 5.
+To assist dairy producers with capital improvement projects that will result in a significant increase in milk production. - 6.
 To implement Dane County and local community revitalization goals and objectives.

-Dane County attempts to maintain a balanced and diverse loan portfolio representing different sizes and types of businesses, geographic dispersion, and managed risk.
+Dane County attempts to maintain a balanced and diverse loan portfolio representing different sizes and types of businesses, geographic areas, and managed risk.